LeanKit-Labs/blu/README.md

 ### Prompts
 `blu` uses a `.prompt.js` file to specify how to collect each template variable. [`Inquirer`](https://github.com/SBoudrias/Inquirer.js) is used to collect answers so the metadata provided by this file can take full advantage of its features.

+`blu` now supports two formats for what this module exports - a simple array of prompts and a hash that can specify prompts as well as before and after processors.

+#### Prompt Array
 ```javascript
 // a very simple template with only one variable would only need a single prompt
 module.exports = [